artwalker/EasyTranslator/README.md

 ###### :scroll: Configuration Files

 - .env
+  - Follow the instructions [here](https://platform.openai.com/api-keys) to get your OpenAI API key

   - `OPENAI_API_KEY`: Specify the OpenAI API Key, can use multiple keys, format like "sk-xxxxxxx, sk-xxxxxxx"

   - `GPT_MODEL`: Specify the model to be used, for example, "gpt-3.5-turbo"